-1 Agency/Group/Organization Rushford Agency/Group/Organization Type Services-Persons with Disabilities Health Agency What section of the Plan was addressed by Consultation?
+1 e 2 - Agencies, groups, organizations who particip Agency/Group/Organization Rushford Agency/Group/Organization Type Services-Persons with Disabilities Health Agency What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Consulted with community and housing development needs.
+The City is engaged with the organization on community and housing development needs.
 2 Agency/Group/Organization New Opportunities of Greater Meriden (NOGM) Agency/Group/Organization Type Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Health What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Consulted with community and housing development needs.
+The City is engaged with the organization on community and housing development needs.
 3 Agency/Group/Organization Children First Initiative Agency/Group/Organization Type Services-Children Services-Health What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Consulted with community and housing development needs.
+The City is engaged with the organization on community and housing development needs.
 4 Agency/Group/Organization Making Meriden Business Center Agency/Group/Organization Type Services-Employment Business Leaders

 What section of the Plan was addressed by Consultation?
 Economic Development Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Consulted with community and housing development needs.
+The City is engaged with the organization on community and housing development needs.
 5 Agency/Group/Organization Franciscan Home Care and Hospice Care Agency/Group/Organization Type Services-Elderly Persons Services-Health What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Consulted with community and housing development needs.
+The City is engaged with the organization on community and housing development needs.
 6 Agency/Group/Organization Women and Families Center Agency/Group/Organization Type Services-Children Services - Victims What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Consulted with community and housing development needs.
+The City is engaged with the organization on community and housing development needs.
 7 Agency/Group/Organization Joy Unlimited Outreach Ministries Agency/Group/Organization Type Faith-based Institution What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Consulted with community and housing development needs.
+The City is engaged with the organization on community and housing development needs.